-Jeep is about to reboot the rock-crawling Wrangler — here’s what we expect from it
+The next Jeep Wrangler's evolutionary design will hide radical changes

 Jeep is putting the final touches on its first new Wrangler in more than a decade, and the company is under a tremendous amount of pressure.
 On one hand, brand loyalists want the off-roader to change as little as possible.
-On the other hand, the Wrangler needs to become lighter and more efficient to meet looming regulations in the United States and abroad.
-Engineers and designers are walking a fine line to keep both sides satisfied.
+On the other hand, the Wrangler needs to evolve into a lighter and more efficient model to meet looming regulations in the United States and abroad.
+Engineers and designers are walking a tightrope to keep both sides satisfied.

-More: Jeep is preparing three brand new off-roaders that will give you deja vu

 At this point, official information about the next-generation Wrangler — known as the JL, internally — is few and far between.
-We have a decent idea of what to expect based on leaks, spy shots, and revelations made by insiders, but Jeep is keeping its lips sealed until its long-awaited off-roader breaks cover this fall at the Los Angeles Auto Show.
+We have a decent idea of what to expect based on leaks, spy shots, and revelations made by a dealer who attended a top-secret meeting, but Jeep is keeping its lips sealed until its long-awaited off-roader breaks cover this fall at the annual Los Angeles Auto Show.

 Will it still look like a Wrangler?

 It’s not too far-fetched to say the Wrangler is as emblematic as the Porsche 911, and Jeep knows better than to mess with an icon.
-Evolutionary at best, the JL-series model will continue to feature a tall grille with seven vertical slots, round headlights, flared fenders, and a rear-mounted spare tire.
-Its overall silhouette won’t change much, either.
+Evolutionary at best, the JL-series model will continue to feature a tall grille with seven vertical slots, round headlights, flared fenders, and a rear-mounted spare tire — how could it not?
+Its overall silhouette won’t change much, either, though the four-door Unlimited model will get a slightly longer wheelbase.

-Perhaps the most notable modification up front is that the turn signals will move from the grille to the fenders.
-In profile, expect the JL to adopt a more rakish windshield, a small concession made in the name of aerodynamics.
+Perhaps the most notable modification up front is that the turn signals will move from the grille to the fenders, as previewed by one of Jeep’s concepts in Moab.
+In profile, expect the JL to adopt a more rakish windshield, a small concession made in the name of basic aerodynamics.
 The back end will receive only minor tweaks, such as new-look lights inspired by the ones found on the Renegade.

-The hood and the doors will be made out of aluminum in order to shed weight, according to a supplier memo leaked to the press last fall.
-Interestingly, the Wrangler’s removable top might be replaced by a series of individual panels that can be stored on-board, allowing owners to go topless on a whim.
+The hood and the doors will be made out of aluminum to minimize overall weight, according to a leaked supplier memo.
+The roof will come off like it always has, and a dealer privy to confidential information told JLWranglerForums a power-operated folding hard to will be offered a little bit later in the production run.

 Are the rumors of a Wrangler pickup true?